Tuesday, March 3, 2015

 They put an IV into Meadows' arm for the MRI test, and she will be having another test tomorrow, so they left the IV needle in her arm.

-They covered the IV with Coban so Meadow would not pull it out, but she is bitting at the Coban with her teeth trying to remove it.
+They covered the IV with Coban so Meadow would not pull it out, but she is biting at the Coban with her teeth, trying to remove it.

-Meadow trying to remove the Coban with her teeth.
+Meadow is trying to remove the cob from her teeth.

-Lora and I both got up, took a shower, dressed, and walked downstairs for breakfast.
+Lora and I both got up, showered, dressed, and walked downstairs for breakfast.

 Again, Meadow could only have clear liquids, so she was fed a can of chicken broth.

-During Meadows's test, Lora and I went to the cafeteria at the hospital for lunch.
+During Meadows's test, Lora and I went to the hospital cafeteria for lunch.

-By the time, when we returned to the RMH, it was pouring rain.
+By the time we returned to the RMH, it was pouring rain.

 Lora won two dolls, one for Madison and a Dora doll for Meadow.

-It was terribly stormed that night causing 1 ½ million people in San Francisco, to be without power.
+It was terribly stormy that night, leaving 1 ½ million people in San Francisco without power.

 Day 4: January 4, Friday 2008

-Meadow will have two tests today, she could only clear liquids, so once again she is fed Chicken Broth.
+Meadow will have two tests today; she can only clear liquids, so once again, she is fed Chicken Broth.

 Her first test will be the second part of the SPEC Scan Test.